Francesco Carrara (archaeologist): Biography

-Carrara was born in Dalmatia, in Spalato (today Split, Croatia), in a well-to-do family.
+Carrara was born in Dalmatia, in Spalato (today Split, Croatia), into a well-to-do family.
 His father died when he was 19 years old.
 He joined the seminary, where he studied grammar, philosophy and rhetoric.
 He carried on his studies of theology at the central seminary in Zara against the wishes of his father, who wanted him to run the family business.
 He was then sent to study in Vienna, at the Augustinian Institute, where he completed his studies and celebrated his first mass.
-The latter was celebrated in the private chapel of monsignor L. Altieri, wo had taken him under his wing.
+The latter was celebrated in the private chapel of monsignor L. Altieri, who had taken him under his wing.

 His first publication, entitled Piombo unico inedito attribuito a Teodora figlia di Giovanni Ducas moglie di Michele VIII Paleologo was about a piece in the collection of the Altieri princes.

 In 1842, he was called to the chair of history and religion at the Seminary of Spalato, but not having received permission to examine the archive of the Metropolitan Chapter of the city, after a short stay in Padua for a degree in theology he decided to return to Vienna (1840) believing to be able to discover findings of the historical events of Dalmatia's past.

 In the State Archives of the Austrian capital, Carrara found over 250 documents relating to the period from 1078 and 1694.
 However, he aroused some envy in the restricted circle of researchers, which was also due to his brusque style and sharp judgments.

 He became curator of the Museum of Spalato and obtained a government grant, in 1844 he began an excavation campaign in Salona which proved to be very successful, with a series of interesting findings that helped to get a better knowledge of the Roman city.
 In these years he strengthened his friendship with some of the greatest Dalmatian and Italian intellectuals of the time, including Niccolò Tommaseo, Cesare Cantù, Francesco Dall'Ongaro and Pier Alessandro Paravia.